seemo66/herself-health/README.md

 This generates a build folder with minified, production-ready assets.
 You can serve these files with any static hosting provider or integrate them into your existing deployment process.

+## Waiting List Form

+The `WaitingListForm` component provides a basic front-end form for users to join the waitlist. **Important notes:**

+- The current implementation only handles front-end submission and displays a temporary success message.
+- A **backend solution** is required to actually store or process submitted form data (e.g., via an API or serverless function).
+- Additional configuration may be needed for:
+  - Validating input fields.
+  - Displaying error messages for invalid or failed submissions.
+  - Integrating with email services, databases, or CRM systems.

+This allows flexibility to connect the form to your preferred backend or service as needed.

 ## Future Configurability

 Currently, the components (e.g., `HeroSection`, `MembershipSection`, `WaitingListSection`, `FaqSection`) use hardcoded content and images.
 In the next stage of development, these components could be refactored to accept **props** for all textual content, images, and call-to-action links.
 This would allow: